John Abbott College: History

 The college was accredited in 1970 and opened the next year.
 It is housed in early 20th-century buildings on a 1600 acre campus shared with McGill University's Macdonald College.
 The college is named after John Abbott, prime minister, and former mayor of Montreal who owned a country estate in nearby Senneville.
 He is most remembered for his role in the Pacific Scandal, the political corruption case which brought down the government of Sir John A. Macdonald in 1873.

 The college originally planned to build a new campus in Pointe-Claire next to Fairview Shopping Centre.
 It "temporarily" moved into buildings on the Macdonald College campus that had been vacated the previous year by McGill's Faculty of Education when it moved to its downtown campus.
 Additional temporary facilities were rented on Hymus Boulevard in Kirkland, known as the Kirkland Campus.
 A shuttle bus connected the two campuses.
 In 1973, the college decided to consolidate the college in Sainte-Anne-de-Bellevue by constructing a new building (subsequently named the Casgrain Centre) and renovating the existing buildings.
 The Kirkland Campus closed in December 1979, and the construction and renovations in Sainte-Anne were completed in 1981.
 It remained the last college in Quebec to be renting its campus until 2002, when it bought its buildings from the University.
 McGill University still owns and operates the majority of the land on campus.

 Campus

-Housed in century-old renovated buildings in historic Sainte-Anne-de-Bellevue, the college has long been recognized as a prominent landmark in Montreal's West Island community.

-Characterized by tiled roofs and red brick buildings, the college is situated on the shores of Lake Saint-Louis.
-With its distinctive architecture, trees and rolling green lawns in a charming semi-rural setting, the college's campus has earned a reputation for being one of the most beautiful in the public system.
+The college is situated on the shores of Lake Saint-Louis in Sainte-Anne-de-Bellevue.
 There are a total of ten buildings on campus, all of which are connected to each other in some fashion (with the exception of Brittain Hall).